DISCLAIMER: BELOW ARE REPRESENTATIVE SETTLEMENTS AND VERDICTS. PLEASE NOTE THAT EVERY CASE IS DIFFERENT.

 Our railroad worker injury law firm wanted to dispel this notion, which is why we published this in-depth review of some of the biggest jury verdicts against Norfolk Southern railroad that were levied across the country.
 Many of these multi-million dollar verdicts were levied because the railroad decided to make lowball offers at the beginning of litigation.
 This is why it is important for railroad workers to have quality representation, so an experienced railroad worker injury attorney can help determine whether a settlement offer is reasonable or if a jury trial is needed to get the compensation you or your loved one deserves.

-Though, we must remind all of our readers that these large, million dollar jury verdicts are not indicative of the type of jury verdict or settlement you could obtain since every case is different.
+We must remind all of our readers that these large, million-dollar jury verdicts are not indicative of the type of jury verdict or settlement you could obtain since every case is different.
 However, these case results do illustrate that you can obtain a successful outcome against a major railroad like Norfolk Southern:

 Record-Setting $60 Million (with interest) Awarded to Clerk Who Suffered a Traumatic Brain Injury

-Note: This is one of the biggest verdicts in Virginia history and our firm handled the case.
-Read a more in-depth analysis here.
+Note: This is one of the biggest verdicts in Virginia history, and our firm handled the case.

 Occupation: Gas station clerk

-Nature of injury: Our Virginia personal injury law firm, and co-counsel, represented a gas station clerk who suffered a mild traumatic brain injury in a Norfolk Southern train accident.
-The train derailed and crashed into the our client’s place of business.
+Our Virginia personal injury law firm and co-counsel represented a gas station clerk who suffered a mild traumatic brain injury in a Norfolk Southern train accident.
+The train derailed and crashed into our client’s place of business.
 In the blink of an eye, his life was irrevocably changed.
 Our client suffered a myriad of orthopedic injuries and a traumatic brain injury.
 We understood the impact of this horrific accident and worked tirelessly during a three-week trial to obtain this record-setting, historic Virginia jury verdict.

 $8.6 Million Jury Verdict in Lung Cancer Wrongful Death Case